 Even minor accidents can yield serious injuries, and even moderate injuries can yield substantial financial damages.

 For example, one of the most common injuries after a truck accident is ordinary whiplash.
 While many people assume whiplash to be a “minor” injury, in reality, whiplash can cause substantial pain and interference in your daily life, sometimes for months or years.
-Whiplash can even cause concussion and TBI.
+Whiplash can even cause a concussion and a TBI.

 If you’ve been in a car accident in the past, you might assume that your truck accident claim will proceed in a similar fashion.
 There are, however, a number of critical differences between car and truck accidents.
 Here are a few of the most important:

 Humans are simply no match for the sheer size of a tractor-trailer.
-In any accident involving an 18-wheeler, “big rig,” or other large commercial vehicle, the victims are at risk for serious injuries.
+In any accident involving an 18-wheeler, “big rig,” or another large commercial vehicle, the victims are at risk for serious injuries.
 The financial damages can quickly amount to many thousands of dollars or beyond, not to mention the immense emotional pain and suffering typically associated with a serious truck accident.

 Carrier companies and their insurance providers are keenly aware of just how high the stakes can be in a truck accident claim.
 They are prepared to defend against them aggressively.